Frédéric Mistral

 Photo André Abbe

-Mistral... like the name of the wind "the craziest and most masterful of Éole's band" *... one of the most famous figures in the whole of Occitanie ... and Passadoc's beloved poet!
+Mistral.... like the name of the wind « the most fol and the most magisterial of the band to Eole » *...one of the most famous characters of all Occitanie ... and the beloved poet of Passadoc!

-He was born in Maillane - a small village in the Bouches-du-Rhône department, where he served as town councillor and which today has a population of some 2,700 - into a family of what are said to be well-off peasants; a village he would never leave...
-He lived there, worked there, entertained his friends there, and died there in 1814; he was 84 years old.
+He was born in Maillane – a small village in Bouches-du-Rhône, of which he will be a municipal councillor and which now has some 2,700 inhabitants – in a family of peasants that are said to be wealthy; A village he won't leave...
+He lived there, worked there, received his friends, died there in 1814; He's 84.

 * G. Brassens